LazarusID/experiencetable/README.md

     cmake -DYAML_CPP_BUILD_TESTS=off -DYAML_CPP_BUILD_TOOLS=off ..

-If you are windows and you are not using Visual Studio, you will need to add `-G "Unix Makefiles"` to the cmake command.
-If you are using Visual Studio, skip the build step here and build inside Visual Studio.
+If you are windows you will need to add `-G "Unix Makefiles"` to the cmake command.
+Visual Studio builds are not supported.

 Build and confirm a good build with the included test suite.

     make && make test

 That's it, you're done.
 Copy the experiencetab program to a location in your path, and you're ready to rock and roll.